verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

 A [[ref: corporation]] is the VPR-level entity that represents an authority acting in the registry.
-A `Corporation` carries VPR-specific attributes — a [[ref: DID]], a [[ref: corporation governance framework]] (CGF), and lifecycle metadata — and is anchored on-chain by a `policy_address` account that signs on its behalf.
+A `Corporation` carries VPR-specific attributes — a [[ref: VID]], a [[ref: corporation governance framework]] (CGF), and lifecycle metadata — and is anchored on-chain by a `policy_address` account that signs on its behalf.
 The `Corporation` entry has its own `id`, and every other VPR entity points to it through a `corporation_id` foreign key.

 A corporation interacts with the VPR in two complementary ways: